 WATCH: Who are the guests for tonight's Graham Norton Show?

-The guests have been revealed for tonight's Graham Norton Show and it is another star-studded line-up.
+The guests have been revealed for tonight's Graham Norton Show on BBC One.

-Joining Graham on Friday night will be Kate Winslet, Orlando Bloom, Irish writer and comedian Aisling Bea, Stanley Tucci and Kingsley Ben-Adir, with music from Silk City featuring Ellie Goulding.
+Joining Graham tonight will be Bryan Cranston, Line of Duty stars Vicky McClure and Adrian Dunbar British actor Chiwetel Ejiofor, Star Wars' Daisy Ridley, and singer songwriter Imelda May.

-TONIGHT!
-Silk City, @elliegoulding, Stanley Tucci, Orlando Bloom, @WeeMissBea, @kingsleybenadir & Kate Winslet!
-This evening at 10:45pm on @BBCOne #TheGNShow pic.twitter.com/COVKBgnX8w— Graham Norton Show (@TheGNShow) February 26, 2021
+Bryan Cranston says his new series 'Your Honor' portrays every parent’s nightmare, while Vicky McClure jokes that she may run away to Gretna Green to marry.

 Leave your comment